Louis de Freycinet

 Louis Claude de Saulces de Freycinet (7 August 1779 – 18 August 1841) was a French Navy officer.
-He circumnavigated the earth, and in 1811 published the first map to show a full outline of the coastline of Australia.
+He circumnavigated the Earth, and in 1811 published the first map to show a full outline of the coastline of Australia.

 Biography

 He was born at Montélimar, Drôme.
 Louis-Claude de Saulces de Freycinet was his full name (many calling him Louis de Freycinet).
+His mother was Élisabeth-Antoinette-Catherine Armand.
 He had three brothers, Louis-Henri de Saulces de Freycinet, André-Charles de Saulces de Freycinet and the youngest, Frédéric-Casimir de Saulces de Freycinet (father of Charles de Freycinet).
 Louis-Claude was the second oldest.

 In 1793 he joined the French Navy as a midshipman, and took in several engagements against the British.
 In 1800, Freycinet was appointed to an exploration expedition to Southern and South-Western coasts of Australia under Nicolas Baudin, on Naturaliste and Géographe.
 Freycinet's brother, Louis-Henri de Freycinet, was also part of the expedition.